chihkuanyeh/Representer_Point_Selection/README.md

 You can download the contents of the `data` and `output` directory used [here](https://drive.google.com/drive/u/1/folders/1juHGib-4qo7kpNoVS2vq-jmD2rey-yhg)

+Both directory contains information used by the notebooks in `experiments` folder, which can be used to replicate the figures in the paper.

 To calculate the representer values as in the paper, run
 ```
 python compute_representer_vals.py --dataset Cifar
 python compute_representer_vals.py --dataset AwA

 ```

-Both directory contains information used by the notebooks in `experiments` folder, which can be used to replicate the figures in the paper.
+in python 3 (for python 2, remove  encoding = 'latin1' in load_data() )